 A Medical Flexible Spending Account (FSA) is an IRS-approved, tax-exempt account that saves you valuable tax dollars on eligible medical expenses.
 Each pay period, an amount of money that you have specified is deducted from your gross pay before federal income, Social Security, and Medicare taxes are calculated.

-Effective January 1, 2014, Flex-Plan Services, Inc. will be the new administrator for Flexible Spending Accounts (FSAs) for Public Employees’ Benefits Board (PEBB) members .
-Current UW employees may enroll in a 2014 account during the open enrollment period, November 1-30, 2013.
+As of January 1, 2014, Flex-Plan Services, Inc. is the new administrator for Flexible Spending Accounts (FSAs) for Public Employees’ Benefits Board (PEBB) members.

 When you enroll, you estimate your family's annual health expenses and choose the amount of money you want to set aside pre-tax for the plan year.
 For 2014, this amount must be between $240 and $2,500.
 The amount you choose is deducted evenly from your paychecks throughout the year based on your length of appointment (e.g. 9, 10, 11 or 12 months).

 As you incur eligible medical expenses, you may request withdrawals from your account to reimburse yourself for out-of-pocket expenses incurred by submitting a claim form with your bills to Flex-Plan Services, Inc. Reimbursement will be issued in the form of a check or direct deposit reimbursement, whichever you elect.

 FSA funds not used during the plan year will be forfeited.

 If you are eligible for PEBB-sponsored benefits, you can enroll in a the FSA as long as you are not already enrolled in a Health Savings Account (HSA) through a Consumer-Directed Health Plan with a Health Savings Account (CDHP-HSA).
 FSA expenses can be reimbursed for:

 These individuals do not need to be covered under your PEBB medical plan for their expenses to be reimbursed from your FSA.